ninja225/behind-the-search/README.md

 ## 👥 Admin Features

 - View registered users and their activity
+- Grant/revoke course access
 - Ban/unban users
 - View platform insights and analytics
+- Monitor security logs for unusual activity
+- Manage session and device access

 ## 👤 User Features

 - Register and request access to the course
-- Access secure video lessons
+- Access secure video lessons with content protection
 - Track course progress
+- Download additional resources (non-video content)
 - Resume lessons from where they left off
+- View on authorized devices only

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.